 Around two weeks after your FUE surgery you may be horrified to discover your newly transplanted hairs are all falling out.
 Don’t worry, this is a normal part of the procedure and doesn’t mean that the grafts haven’t taken root.

 Hair grows from a follicle.
 When we talk about hair transplant what we really mean is follicle transplant.
 When the follicle is moved it temporarily ceases hair growth whilst it settles into its new location.
 The old hairs falling out are a natural and essential part of the life cycle and make way for new hairs to grow at the graft site.

-Hair only grows around 1cm per month so it could take some time for your new hair to become visible and your hairline to start to resemble the result you were hoping for.
-After 4-5 months you should start to be getting a good idea of the final appearance but it can take as long as 18 months for the full hair transplant to be visible.
+Hair only grows around 1cm per month, so it could take some time for your new hair to become visible and your hairline to start to resemble the result you were hoping for.
+After 4-5 months you should start to be getting a good idea of the final appearance, but it can take as long as 18 months for the full hair transplant to be visible.

 Once your new hairs have established themselves and are growing normally, you can treat your transplant area exactly the same as you would the rest of your follicles.
 You can have your hair trimmed within a month and after that, should you wish, you can dye it.

 An FUE hair transplant produces excellent, natural looking results and the recovery time is minimal and usually uncomplicated.
 Understanding what to expect can ensure there’s no panic when hairs fall out, or when it takes several months to get the glossy and thick head of hair you were hoping to achieve.